Oliveira223/Oliveira223/README.md

 My name is **Pedro H. N. Oliveira**, I'm a **Computer Engineering student** who loves to understand how things work — from hardware to software.

+Seeking opportunities to develop and enhance my skills in computing, with a focus on embedded systems and microelectronics.

 ### 🚀 Projects

 - [Company Website](https://blackhorses.com.br)